rohbdn07/Url-shortner-nodeJS/README.md

 #Note: if you decide to also use a .env file, make sure you install the package with npm install dotenv and add it to .gitignore so you don’t publish any sensitive information.

-#install (npm i dotenv) to create .env file, where you can store your environment variables locally for development purpose.
+#install **(npm i dotenv)** to create .env file, where you can store your environment variables locally for development purpose.
 Create .env file with your mongoURI.

 ## Run

 npm start

-"scripts":{
+"scripts":
+{
+"start": "node server.js"
+},

+"devDependencies":{
-"devStart": "nodemon server.js"
+"nodemon":"nodemon server.js"
 }

-npm devStart

 #### Endpoint to create short url